awsdocs/aws-iot-docs/developerguide/custom-authorizer.md

 The logic that performs the authentication is implemented in a Lambda function\.

 **Note**
 You are charged based on the number of requests for your Lambda functions and the duration, the time it takes for your code to execute\.
-For more information about AWS Lambda, see [AWS Lambda Pricing](https://aws.amazon.com/lambda/pricing/) and [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.
+For more information about AWS Lambda, see [AWS Lambda Pricing](docs.aws.amazon.comlambda/pricing/) and [AWS Lambda Developer Guide](https://docs.aws.amazon.com/lambda/latest/dg/)\.

-This function takes a token presented by a device, authenticates the device, and returns the following information:
+This function takes a token presented by a client or device, authenticates the device, and returns the following information:

 isAuthenticated
 A Boolean value that indicates whether the token was authenticated\.
 If this is `false`, the rest of the response fields should be ignored\.